programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 ### Preparing Your Image Directory and Files

 Using the command line or your operating system's file management application (Finder, File Explorer, etc.), create a directory for your image file somewhere on your local computer.
-You can name your directory whatever you would like.
+Name your directory as you please.
 This lesson will refer to the image file directory as `iiif-libvips`.

 Download your image to the `iiif-libvips` directory.
 As with the other methods, if you have the option, download your image using the optimal file format available.
 For creating high-quality IIIF-compliant images, TIFFs are best, JPGs/JPEGs are second best, and PNGs are third best.

-If you are downloading multiple image files, **make sure your image filenames are distinct.** You cannot have files with the same exact name and file extension in the same directory, and the tiler will not be able to distinguish between files without distinct titles.
+If you are downloading multiple image files, **make sure your image filenames are distinct.** You cannot have files with the same exact name and file extension in the same directory, as the tiler will not be able to distinguish between files without distinct titles.

 ### Using libvips to Tile an Image